-WHAT: HIST1301
+WHAT: HIST1302

-History 1301 is a general survey course of the significant events in the history of the United States spanning from the arrival of European colonizers in the Western Hemisphere to the conclusion of the Civil War era (1492-1877).
+History 1302 is a general survey course of the significant events in the history of the United States spanning from the close of the American Civil War through the early twenty-first century (1865-2020).
 The course will emphasize the political, economic, geographic, and social changes that influenced each period of the nation's history.
-HIST 1301 will include but is not limited to Early European Exploration, British Colonization of North America, American War of Independence, Early Republic, Industrialization, Jacksonian Democracy, Sectionalist Conflict, Social Reforms, Westward Expansion, Secession & the Civil War, Reconstruction & Recovery.
+HIST 1302 will include, but is not limited to: Reconstruction & Industrialization, American Imperialism, Progressive Movements, World War I, The Jazz Age & Interwar Era, The Great Depression, World War II, The Cold War, Civil Rights & The Great Society, Vietnam & the Conservative Revival, and Millennial America.